Our Partners

 The Sasakawa Peace Foundation (SPF) is a Japanese private foundation and think tank established in 1986 to address increasingly complex global challenges on peace and security and ocean governance.
 In partnership with various stakeholders, SPF conducts research, presents policy recommendations, fosters international exchange and cooperation, and formulates governance system that covers oceans and lands.

-The partnership continued with a project on popularizing the women, peace and security (WPS) agenda in policymaking to promote gender mainstreaming in conflict settings and recognize the importance of including women in peace processes, negotiations and decision-making.
+The partnership continued with a project on popularizing the women, peace and security (WPS) agenda in policymaking process—recognizing and promoting the role of women’s leadership in peace, security, and development.

 Consuelo Foundation